tzuhan2424/tzuhan2424.github.io/_projects/online-bank.md

 ### 2. Add transaction and Search
 <div style="color:blue;">
-You could use different html input tag to input the transaction
+User could use different html input tag to input the transaction
 </div>
 <div style="color:blue;">
 using pattern match to implement the search function